whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-29-Popsugar-Limited-Edition-Summer-2016-Review.md

 **LONDONTOWN** Lakur Nail Polish in Royal Wedding, *Value $16*

-I'm always up for some nail polishes and love when I get introduced to new brands.
+I'm always up for some new nail polishes and love when I get introduced to new brands.
 I've honestly never heard of LondonTown but they are a vegan and 9-free formula so it's safe to use!
 All of their nail colors are infused with Florium Complex, a blend of natural botanical extracts and oils that will help to improve the appearance of dry, weak and brittle nails.
 That all sounds great to me!

 <br>